 6. Built-In Shade for Hot Summer Days

 The particular feature we like about this Mid-Century Modern style home is its unique roofline.
 While the front of the home (top) has a more typical asymmetrical double-shed sloping roofline, there is an overhang in the back of the home.
-Its a helpful feature in that it provides shade not only to the home’s balcony, but also to portions of the backyard below.
+It is a helpful feature in that it provides shade not only to the home’s balcony but also to portions of the backyard below.